 Rice University welcomes applications from students from around the world.
-In the fall 2014 semester, 45% of our graduate students were international, representing a large variety of countries.
+In the fall 2016 semester, approx. 38% of our graduate students were international, representing a large variety of countries.
 This diversity is mirrored by the City of Houston, which is comprised of people from hundreds of countries worldwide representing the highest diversity compared to other large cities in the U.S.

-The Professional Master's Programs in Science and Engineering offer an intense preparation for incoming foreign students that starts in the summer with assigned reading and study preparation, and continues with a two-day Cultural Workshop before orientation week starts at Rice.
+The Professional Science Master's Program in Collaboration with the Engineering Professional Master's Program offer an intense preparation for incoming foreign students that starts in the summer with assigned reading and study preparation, and continues with a two-day Cultural Workshop before orientation week starts at Rice.

 Services and resources: